k6sdevbob/field-meta-editor/packages/service/dataset/README.md

 # Titanic Demo Dataset

-In this example, we use partial demo dataset `tianic` from out product RATH.
+In this example, we use partial demo dataset `Titanic` from out product RATH.

 | passengerId | survived | pclass | name | sex | age | ticket | parch |
 |-------------|----------|--------|--------|------|-----|--------|-------|